michaelshiloh/resourcesForClasses/kicad/nRF_servo_Mega/README.md

    Solder one pin, and then reheat the pin while you straighten out the connector.
 Solder the rest of the pins.
     <img src="documentation/nRF_servo_Mega_assembly_headerSocketsInstalled.jpg" width="400">
 1. Prepare 6 sets of header pins, each with 3 positions.
+    <img src="documentation/nRF_servo_Mega_assembly_cuttingPins.jpg" width="400">
+    <img src="documentation/nRF_servo_Mega_assembly_headerPins.jpg" width="400">
-Insert into positions M1 - M6 and D20 (my mistake in labeling).
+    Insert into positions
+   D16-D21.
    Solder one pin, straighten, and then solder the rest of the pins.
 You may find it easier to do one header at a time instead of trying to do all 6 at once like I did.
-    <img src="documentation/nRF_servo_Mega_assembly_cuttingPins.jpg" width="400">
-    <img src="documentation/nRF_servo_Mega_assembly_headerPins.jpg" width="400">
     <img src="documentation/nRF_servo_Mega_assembly_headerPinsInstalled.jpg" width="400">
 1. From the bag of feed-through headers, remove six 5 position headers and one 10 position header.
 Return the rest to the bag.